Cormochamelion/radiantNetDashboard/README.md

 ## Local development

 There is a quick-start script at `dev/run_app.sh`.
+If you have an existing database that you wish to connect to, set the environment variables `R_CONFIG_ACTIVE` to “path” and `RADIANT_NET_DASHBOARD_PATH` to where ever your DB is located.

 ### Within R